shivamkundan/Tricorder-ESP32/README.md

 # Tricorder-ESP32
 A portable low-power sensor server for my tricorder project
 ## About
 Using the Adafruit Feather ESP32 V2 microcontroller board to read various sensor data through I2C, digital, and analog read.
+Programmed in C & C++ via Arduino IDE.

 ## Architecture
 The MCU board, sensors, and other electrical components are placed on three custom double-layered PCBs, stacked vertically to make one complete circuit.
 Modular design allows for each PCB to also be used independently when needed.